‘Coming together of Modi, Nadda, Jai Ram, and Anurag is a matter of chaturbhuj yog’

 Do you think in a double-engine government, there is more burden on one engine?

 No, both engines are working fine.
-It is a matter of good luck and a period of chaturbhuj yog for Himachal Pradesh.
+Himachal ke liye yeh saubhagya ki baat hai, aur yeh chaturbhuj yog ka samay hai (It is a matter of good luck and a period of chaturbhuj yoga for Himachal Pradesh).
 Chaturbhuj yog is not an astrological calculation.
 It is my observation.
 Four things have happened for the first time in the 75-year-old history of Independent India.
-First, the most popular PM among 190 countries in the world, Narendra Modi, calls Himachal his second home.
-Secondly, JP Nadda, who is from this state, is heading the biggest political party in the world.
-Thirdly, Jai Ram Thakur is an able and popular CM.
+That’s why I am calling it chaturbhuj yog.
+First, the most popular prime minister among 190 countries in the world, Narendra Modi, calls Himachal his second home.
+Secondly, Himachal is a small state that’s difficult to find in India’s map, yet Jagat Prakash Nadda, who is from this state, is heading the biggest political party in the world.
+Thirdly, BJP’s Jai Ram Thakur is an able and popular CM.
 Fourthly, a promising young man from our state, Anurag Thakur, is doing wonderful work in the Union Cabinet.

 It is a golden period for the people of the state.
 We should take maximum benefit of this period.
 I’ll even tell my Congress friends to vote for the BJP, as Himachal is for us all, and these four leaders have enhanced its prestige like never before.